ys/talks/bots/bots.md

 - Bots Checking CVE on PR
 - Checking internal gems versions

 ## Where are we going?
+(5 minutes)
 - More integrations for incident handling
 - Better PagerDuty integration and bringing context to pages from other apps.
 - buttons directly in chat.
 - Having a 100% accurate view of heroku platform from chat
 - Onboarding through chat a la 18f ??
 - Security via 2fa on your phone thanks to SalesforceAuth or duo